nginxinc/nginx-basics-workshops/Plus/labs/lab4/readme.md

 By the end of the lab you will be able to:

-- Build and run an `NGINX Opensource Docker` image
+- Pull and run an `NGINX Plus Docker` image
 - Build your Workshop enviroment with Docker Compose
 - Verify Container build with NGINX tests
+- Configure NGINX for Load Balancing
 - Configure NGINX Extended Access Logging
+- Configure and test Nginx Active Health Checks
+- Explore Nginx load balancing algorithms
-- Configure NGINX for Load Balancing
+- Configure and test Persistence
 - Add NGINX features following Best Practices

 ## Pre-Requisites